Western Turkey Cappadocia Tour 11 Days

 Day 1.
 Istanbul; I will meet you on your way out from the airport with a sign indicating your names.
 After a short briefing about our guided tour we will drive to the historical part of the town and take a stroll around the Grand Bazaar and wander through the exotic sights.
 Overnight in Istanbul.

 Day 2.
 Istanbul; Early check out after breakfast.
 Visit the historical peninsula.
-The ancient hippodrome, Blue Mosque, Palace Basilica cistern are some of the highlights in this area.
+The ancient hippodrome, Blue Mosque, Topkapi Palace, Basilica cistern are some of the highlights in this area.
 Embark the boat for a cruise on the Bosphorus.
 Disembark on the Asian side and drive to Ankara.
 Orientation tour and staying overnight in Ankara.

 Day 4.
 Cappadocia; Surrounded by Cappadocia’s “fairy chimney” rock formations, we will walk to the village of Goreme through valleys.
 Drive to the remote Valley of Onions lying at the end of a silent canyon.
 While driving there we will make stops in villages and vineyards where we will find fresh fruit and meet local people.
 When we will get to the valley we will explore the underground dwelling places of the ancient Christian monks and interpret the biblical frescoes found inside the rock dug churches.
 On our way we will visit Mazikoy underground city.
 Staying overnight in Cappadocia.